 It is important to make sure that children have the financial support they need, even when their parents are no longer together.
 Child support is determined according to a formula that takes the income of both parents and the parenting plan into consideration.

 Child support is the right of the child.
 Each parent has an obligation to financially support the child.
 When two parents end their relationship – either in a divorce or legal separation – the courts hold that the child(ren) should not suffer any negative financial consequences.
 The child(ren) should have the same standard of living that they enjoyed prior to the divorce.
 The solution to this is a child support order.
 This is a court order requiring one parent to pay the other a specific amount to cover costs related to childcare after a divorce.
 Typically, the higher-earning parent must pay the lower earner.
+An order for child support in Colorado typically covers the following:

 Each state has its own child support guidelines to determine child support payment.
-Colorado has child support worksheets to calculate support by taking into account each party’s true full-time earnings/earning potential, overnights with the child and reoccurring expenses for the child.
+Colorado has child support worksheets to calculate support by taking into account each party’s true full-time earnings/earning potential, overnight stays with the child and reoccurring expenses for the child.
 The child support calculator can help give you a general idea of the possible outcome of your child support obligations.

 Issues such as fault for the divorce or marital misconduct are not considered.
 Here’s what a basic child support calculation looks like under the statutory guidelines laid out in Section 14-10-115 of the Colorado Revised Statutes: